dotnet/docs/docs/standard/parallel-programming/introduction-to-plinq.md

 ## Cancellation

-PLINQ is integrated with the cancellation types in [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)].
+PLINQ is integrated with the cancellation types in .NET Framework 4.
 (For more information, see [Cancellation in Managed Threads](../../../docs/standard/threading/cancellation-in-managed-threads.md).)
 Therefore, unlike sequential LINQ to Objects queries, PLINQ queries can be canceled.
 To create a cancelable PLINQ query, use the <xref:System.Linq.ParallelEnumerable.WithCancellation%2A> operator on the query and provide a <xref:System.Threading.CancellationToken> instance as the argument.
 When the <xref:System.Threading.CancellationToken.IsCancellationRequested%2A> property on the token is set to true, PLINQ will notice it, stop processing on all threads, and throw an <xref:System.OperationCanceledException>.

 It is possible that a PLINQ query might continue to process some elements after the cancellation token is set.